How Long Have Scratch Cards Been Around?

 What about your chances of winning with online scratch cards?
 Again, this depends on which online service you play with and the type of game card you play.
 Let’s take a deeper look at the UK’s most popular online scratchcard site… Jackpot Joy.
 It was launched in 2002 and is one of the oldest online providers of instant win, slot and bingo games around.
 Their popular selection of scratch cards include… Pillars Of Fortune, Gold Fever, Crystal Maze, Deal Or No Deal and Midnight Feast.
 If you decide to play Deal Or No Deal ‘Scratch & Match’ you can choose how much to wager.
 Pick between £1, £2 and £5 cards, as the stake increases, so does the jackpot on offer.
 The maximum £5 card comes with a £10,000 prize.
 Jackpot Joy report the game pay-out as 93.32% of the money staked.
 Another great scratch card at JPJ is the innovative ‘Pillars Of Fortune’ which is a fully animated and interactive scratch off game.
 The jackpot on offer depends on the amount risked.
 A £2 stake will open up the £20,000 jackpot, play for £10 and you could win £100,000!
 The ‘return to player’ percentage of this game is 96.24%.
 The RTP or return to player percentage does not represent how much an individual could win playing the game.
 As one player could win the jackpot whilst the rest of the players win nothing.

-How Old Do You Have To Be To Play Scratch Cards
+How Old Do You Have To Be To Buy Scratch Cards

 In the UK you can legally purchase scratch cards and lottery tickets at the age of 16.
 However, that is still pretty young and you may want to wait until you’re at least 18 before playing games that involve risk.
 On the internet, you need to be at least 18 years old before playing online at sites like Jackpot Joy or Paddy Power.
 Please bear in mind that gambling online can result in rapid financial losses.
-Games are fast paced and you can lose track of how much you’ve spent.
+Games, like the best horse races, are fast paced and you can lose track of how much you’ve spent.
 This is especially true for younger adults.